Donald Trump claims astounding victory as America’s 45th president; Hillary Clinton concedes

 As he claimed victory, Trump urged Americans to “come together as one united people” after a deeply divisive campaign.

-He said he had spoken by phone with Clinton and they had exchanged congratulations on a hard-fought race.
-Trump, who spent much of the campaign urging his supporters on as they chanted “lock her up,” said the nation owed her “a major debt of gratitude” for her years of public service.
+Clinton called her Republican rival to concede but did not plan to speak publicly until later Wednesday.
+Trump, who spent much of the campaign urging his supporters on as they chanted “lock her up,” said the nation owed Clinton “a major debt of gratitude” for her years of public service.

 The Republican blasted through Democrats’ longstanding firewall, carrying Pennsylvania and Wisconsin, states that hadn’t voted for a GOP presidential candidate since the 1980s.
 He needed to win nearly all of the competitive battleground states, and he did just that, claiming Florida, Ohio, North Carolina and others.